+POLICY STATEMENT

+The College shall reimburse members of the College and staff for reasonable expenses incurred directly associated with work done on behalf of the College.

+PROCEDURE

-[1 - eimburse members of the College and staff for incurred directly associated with work done on PROCEDURE they were incuri t be submitted within 60 days of the date at which red.
-Expenses submitted after 60 days or under umstances will go to the Finance and Audit oproval. scanned copies a or copy of original receipts including digital or re required for reimbursement of all expenses over nerwise specified in this policy. done on beh (in CAD or Expense Reir Canada Reve Breakfast Lunch Dinner nent: al reimbursement for travel associated with work alf of the College is payable at the following rates, USD) as appropriate consistent with the Travel nbursement Rates (Appendix 1) as prescribed by nue Agency (CRA). \$30 \$22 \$45 \$97 Aligning with CRA rates ensure the College rate is standardized, reasonable and reflective of current economic conditions applicable ta mbursement includes the cost of the meal and any xes such as GST and HST.
-Receipts for meals over quired.
-Expenses for alcoholic beverages will not be Aligns with financial accountability and appropriate use of College funds. of the College ners attended by College representatives on behalf e will be reimbursed for the full amount, if the cost standard meal allowance.
+- All expenses must be submitted within 60 days of the date at which they were incurred.
+Expenses submitted after 60 days or under exceptional circumstances will go to the Finance and Audit Committee for approval. - 2.
+Original receipts or copy of original receipts including digital or scanned copies are required for reimbursement of all expenses over \$10.00 unless otherwise specified in this policy. - 3.
+Meal Reimbursement: - a.
+The daily meal reimbursement for travel associated with work done on behalf of the College is payable at the following rates, (in CAD or USD) as appropriate consistent with the Travel Expense Reimbursement Rates (Appendix 1) as prescribed by Canada Revenue Agency (CRA).

+Total \$07

+Dinner \$45

+Lunch \$22

+Breakfast \$30

+- b.
+The meal reimbursement includes the cost of the meal and any applicable taxes such as GST and HST.
+Receipts for meals over \$10.00 are required.
+Expenses for alcoholic beverages will not be reimbursed. - c.
+Business dinners attended by College representatives on behalf of the College will be reimbursed for the full amount, if the cost exceeds the standard meal allowance.
 A receipt is required.

+4. Accommodation

-4. Accommodation Accommodation kilometre from is provided for members who reside more than 40- the meeting location.
-Members will be t the hotel(s) selected by the Registrar.
-If a member Clarifies eligibility for accommodation reimbursement.
+Accommodation is provided for members who reside more than 40-kilometre from the meeting location.
+Members will be accommodated at the hotel(s) selected by the Registrar.
+If a member

+Aligning with CRA rates ensure the College rate is standardized, reasonable and reflective of current economic conditions chooses to stay at an alternate hotel, any difference between the rate of the hotel(s) selected by the Registrar and that chosen by the member, will be paid by the member.
+If a member chooses to stay in private accommodation, a \$50 per night reimbursement will be applied.

+Aligns with financial accountability and appropriate use of College funds.

+Clarifies eligibility for accommodation reimbursement.

+Provides an option for private stays with friends or family.

+5. Travel